Free Trial

 HSN Code Product Description GST Rate

-All these categories come under the gst on steel and are taxed at 5% regardless of their form — raw material or processed.
+All these categories fall under GST on steel products and are taxed at 5% regardless of whether the steel is in raw material form or processed form.

 HSN Code 7204